Skip to main content

 Summary.

 We discussed git and GitHub and some of the useful commands for working with git.
 And also know about how to git workflow and some tips on how to succeed in your coding with git.
 Okay, In my next article I hope to give an idea about branching, pushing codes, pull and merge.
-You can reach to my next article here.

 Also, you can get all the above git commands from my GitHub gist.